piotrmurach/strings/README.md

 ### 2.7 wrap

-To wrap text into lines no longer than `wrap_at` argument length, the `wrap` method will break either on whitespace character or in case of east Asian characters on character boundaries.
+To wrap text into lines no longer than `wrap_at` argument length, the `wrap` method will break either on white-space character or in case of east Asian characters on character boundaries.

 Given the following text: